mendix/docs/content/developerportal/deploy/node-permissions.md

 As the API does not require two-factor authentication, it is disabled for the production environment by default.
 The Technical Contact can assign API access for each user.

 {{% alert type="info" %}}
-*API Rights* are needed in addition to the other permissions.
+Other permissions are needed in addition to *API Rights*.

 For example, to access backups via the API you need *Access to Backups* in addition to *API Rights*.
 {{% /alert %}}